GuyAfik/AiTranscript/README.md

 # 🎙️ AiTranscript

 Voice transcription tool with AI-powered cleanup capabilities.
-Transcribe audio from YouTube videos, uploaded files, or live recordings, with intelligent summarization using OpenAI GPT.
+Transcribe audio from YouTube videos, uploaded files, or live recordings, with intelligent summarization and message refinement using OpenAI GPT.

 ## ✨ Features